scipy-conference/scipy_proceedings/papers/Suvrakamal_Das/main.md

 ### Continuous-time Representation

 The continuous-time SSM describes a system's evolution using differential equations.
-It maps a continuous-time input signal $(u(t)$ to an output signal $y(t)$ through a latent state $x(t)$.
+It maps a continuous-time input signal $u(t)$ to an output signal $y(t)$ through a latent state $x(t)$.
 The state is an internal representation that captures the system's history and influences its future behavior.

 The core equations of the continuous-time SSM are: